CAMSCSC/GitBook-Learn/software/worldmachine/worldmachine.md

 A random (the dice) render which will be used for demonstration purposes.

 ![](wmshapingwithlayout.PNG)
 In order to shape our initial Advanced Perlin device, we use a Layout Generator which allows you to build shapes that modify your terrain.
+You can use it as a shaping guide or as a mask for the layer.